Skylarking: Retrospective reviews and legacy

-Upon release Skylarking received universal acclaim and is now considered one of the greatest rock albums of all time.
-Skylarking became XTC's best-known album and generally regarded as their finest work.
+Upon release, Skylarking received much critical acclaim.
+It became XTC's best-known album and generally regarded as their finest work.
 Dave Gregory recalled that two years after its release, he learned that XTC's recent work was "hugely influential" in the US.
 Music journalist Michael Azerrad wrote that with Skylarking, the band had become "deans of a group of artists who make what can only be described as unpopular pop music, placing a high premium on melody and solid if idiosyncratic songcraft."
 Mojo's Ian Harrison wrote that regardless of the "businesslike-to-hostile rather than chummy" relationship between Rundgren and the band, "the results were sublime".
 PopMatters's Patrick Schabe cited it as the album where XTC "blossomed into full maturity", while Uncut's Joe Stannard called it "the album that tied up everything great about Swindon's finest into one big beautiful package of perfect pop".

 Moulding said of the album: "Perhaps it lacked the polish of some of the other recordings we had made, but it was the character that was sewn into the record which was its strength. ...
 Positively naive at times."
 Gregory called the finished product "probably my favourite XTC album", expressing appreciation of how Rundgren handled the songs.
 In a promotional insert included with their album Nonsuch (1992), Partridge wrote "Musician and producer Todd Rundgren squeezed the XTC clay into its most complete/connected/cyclical record ever.
 Not an easy album to make for various ego reasons but time has humbled me into admitting that Todd conjured up some of the most magical production and arranging conceivable.
 A summer's day cooked into one cake."